 Most of the time, your best buddy's up for pretty much anything.
 But when you're only a few months old, having fun can really take it out of you.
 And being so small during the morning breakfast rush in the middle of a playdate can be pretty hectic!

-Your buddy’s distant ancestors could just head off to their den when they were feeling sleepy or stressed.
-The den was safe, familiar, and quiet - and it was their space, so they knew instinctively to keep it clean.
+To answer that, we have to take a journey back through time to your buddy's distant ancestors.
+Back in their day, they could just head off to their den when they were feeling sleepy or stressed.
+The den was safe, familiar and quiet - and it was their space, so they knew instinctively to keep it clean.

 What Are the Benefits of Puppy Crate Training?

 When crate training your puppy, the idea is to get them to associate it with good things and experiences.
-This will encourage your puppy to want to go back to their crate and use it as their safe place as they grow up.
-Sometimes dogs will continue to use their crate as adults too.
+This will encourage your puppy to return to their crate and use it as a safe place as they grow up.
+Sometimes, dogs will continue to use their crate as adults, too.

 It's likely your pup was born into an environment where the breeder used a crated puppy pen to make sure Mum and pups stayed safe while they were very young.
-Or a crated puppy playpen to play with their brothers and sister.
-If so, moving your new pup to a crate when you get them home will hopefully be familiar.
+Or a crated puppy playpen to have fun with their brothers and sisters.
+If so, moving your new pup to a crate when you get them home will hopefully be pretty familiar.

 How to Crate Train a Puppy?

-So how do you get your puppy to fall in love with his new crib?
-Here’s our step-by-step guide…
+So, how do you get your puppy to fall in love with his new crib?
+Here is our step-by-step guide to the best way to crate train a puppy…

 Step 1.
 Pick the Right Size Crate

-Sadly, they won’t be this tiny forever - so think about how big your pup is eventually going to get when choosing a dog crate.
-Your crate should be large enough for your dog to stand up, turn around, stretch, and lie down.
-But you’re aiming for a cozy vibe, so don’t make it too big - a pup doesn't need an adult sized crate right off the bat!
+Sadly, they won't be this tiny forever, so think about how big your pup is eventually going to get when choosing a dog crate.
+Your crate should be large enough for your dog to stand up, turn around, stretch and lie down.
+But you're aiming for a cosy vibe, so don't make it too big - a pup doesn't need an adult-sized crate right off the bat!

 Step 2.
 Make it Cosy

 So, first things first: make the crate appealing.
-Put it in a quiet corner of quite a busy room, like the living room.
-That way, when your buddy heads inside, they’ll get some downtime but won’t feel like they’ve been completely separated from the family.
-Make sure the crate is out of direct sunlight and there’s no draught.
+Put it in a quiet corner of a quite busy room, like the living room.
+That way, when your buddy heads inside, they'll get some downtime without feeling completely separated from the family.
+Make sure the crate is out of direct sunlight, and there's no draught.

 Next, get decorating!
 Do it when your buddy's out of the room.
 Throw in some soft bedding and a handful of squeaky chew toys - along with a couple of tasty treats.
 To make it extra cosy and inviting, pop a blanket over the crate.